 Inclusive Pedagogy Resources

 - CNDLS, Georgetown University.
 Setting the Stage for Inclusive Classrooms and Difficult Discussions.

 - Chatelain, Marcia.
 How Universities Embolden White Nationalists.
 Chronicle of Higher Education.
 (Written by Georgetown History Professor Marcia Chatelain, this is both a critique of current academic practices and a set of suggestions for making the classroom and the university into more just, inclusive, and intellectually productive places.)

 - University of Michigan’s Center for Research on Learning and Teaching.
 Responding to Difficult Moments.

 Workshops, Programs, and Support

-Upcoming fall workshops in CNDLS’ Inclusive Pedagogy Workshop Series will be announced soon.
-Upon request, CNDLS also offers tailored workshops and facilitated discussions to departments, programs and faculty groups on a variety of teaching topics, including:
+Visit CNDLS’ Inclusive Pedagogy Workshop Series page for upcoming workshops.
+CNDLS also offers tailored workshops and facilitated discussions to departments, programs and faculty groups on a variety of teaching topics, including:

 - Teaching in Difficult Times

 - Facilitating Difficult Discussions